 Jessie Bullock, Boren National Security Fellow, Brazil

-Emily Clanton, Implementation Analyst, Hospital Corporation of America, Nashville, TN
+Emily Clanton, Implementation Analyst, Hospital Corporation of America, Nashville

 Evan Curran, Higher Education Analyst, Huron Consulting Group, Chicago, IL

 Megan Dinan, Account Management Associate, Advisory Board Company, Washington, D.C.

 Alex Goldberg, Sales Leadership Associate, Coca-Cola Refreshments, New Orleans, LA